rasmus-kirk/halo/documents/thesis/02-prerequisites/index.md

 bulletproofs are unsuitable for IVC.

 ## Incrementally Verifiable Computation

-Valiant originally described IVC in his 2008 paper[@valiant] in the following
-way:

-\begin{quote}
-\color{GbGrey}

-\textit{Suppose humanity needs to conduct a very long computation which will span superpolynomially many generations.
-Each generation runs the computation until their deaths when they pass on the computational configuration to the next generation.
-This computation is so important that they also pass on a proof that the current configuration is correct, for fear that the following generations, without such a guarantee, might abandon the project.
-Can this be done?}

-\end{quote}

-If a computation runs for hundreds of years and ultimately outputs 42, how can we check its correctness without re-executing the entire process?
-In order to do this, the verification of the final output of the computation must be much smaller than simply running the computation again.
-Valiant creates the concept of IVC and argues that it can be used to achieve the above goal.

-Recently, IVC has seen renewed interest with cryptocurrencies, as this concept lends itself well to the structure of blockchains.
-It allows a blockchain node to omit all previous transaction history in favour of only a single state, for example, containing all current account balances.
-Each state-transition, where transactions are processed, can then be verified with a SNARK.
-This is commonly called a _succinct blockchain_.

 In order to achieve IVC, you need a function $F(x) \in S \to S$ along with some initial state $s_0 \in S$.
 Then you can call $F(x)$ $n$ times